 Divya Ambadipudi spent four and a half years as a Software Engineer in India and the US before taking a six-year break to care for her children.
-After deciding to return to work, she applied and was accepted into several Path Forward returnships and chose to return to work at Nutanix, where she now works full-time as a Full Stack Developer.
+After deciding to return to work, she applied and was accepted into several Path Forward returnships and chose to return to work at Nutanix, where she was then hired full-time as a Full Stack Developer.
+She now works as a Senior Software Engineer at Clever.
 Divya talks about her returnship experience, preparing for her return to work with a nanodegree, and the application she’s most proud of creating at Nutanix.

 How many years of experience did you have before you took a career break, and what did you do?